 Download the Free White Paper

 Download our free white paper for a full overview of how OLTP offload can help your business.
-Find out how to move your expensive workloads from your OLTP database to an operational data warehouse.
+Find out how to move your expensive workloads from your OLTP database to an operational data store.

 And keep an eye out for the next blog in our series, containing all the different ways data teams can perform OLTP offload.